katemoser/fakex-python/README.md

 ABOUT FAKEX-PYTHON

-This library was built as a backup to forex-python, in the even that the API goes down and our students need to use a forex library.
+This library was built as a backup to forex-python, in the event that the API goes down and our students need to use a forex library.

 BUILT WITH